 KICKBACK.
-Know how to reduce risk of kickback and kickback-related injuries.
-"Kickback" occurs during operation when the workpiece is ejected back through infeed side of machine at a high rate of speed.
+Know how to reduce the risk of kickback and kickback-related injuries.
+"Kickback" occurs during the operation when the workpiece is ejected from the machine at a high rate of speed.
 Kickback is commonly caused by poor workpiece selection, unsafe feeding techniques, or improper machine setup/maintenance.
-Kickback injuries typically occur as follows: (1) operator/bystanders are struck by workpiece, resulting in impact injuries (i.e., blindness, broken bones, bruises, death); (2) operator's hands are pulled into blade from outfeed side, resulting in amputation or severe lacerations.
+Kickback injuries typically occur as follows: (1) operator/bystanders are struck by the workpiece, resulting in impact injuries (i.e., blindness, broken bones, bruises, death); (2) operator's hands are pulled into blade, resulting in amputation or severe lacerations.

 AVOID CONTACT WITH MOVING PARTS.
-Never remove guards/covers or reach inside planer during operation or while connected to power.
-You could be seriously injured if you accidentally touch spinning cutterhead or get entangled in moving parts.
-If a workpiece becomes stuck or sawdust removal is necessary, turn planer OFF, allow cutterhead to stop, disconnect power before clearing.
+Never remove guards/covers or reach inside the planer during operation or while connected to power.
+You could be seriously injured if you accidentally touch the spinning cutterhead or get entangled in moving parts.
+If a workpiece becomes stuck or sawdust removal is necessary, turn planer OFF and disconnect power before clearing.